a1928375/FSM-Finite-State-Machine/README.md

           Hint 3: While cfginfinite(grammar) is not recursive, you may want to write a helper procedure (that determines if Q can be re-           written to "x Q y" with |x+y| > 0 ) that _is_ recursive.
 Watch out for infinite loops: keep track of what you have already visited.

+(10) Turning Back Time:  For every regular language, there is another regular language that all of the strings in that language, but reversed.
+For example, if you have a regular language that accepts "Dracula", "Was" and "Here", there is also another regular language that accepts exactly "alucarD", "saW" and "ereH".
+We can imagine that this "backwards" language is accepted by a "backwards" finite state machine.
+In this problem you will construct that "backwards" finite state machine.
+Given a non-deterministic finite state machine, you will write a procedure reverse() that returns a new non-deterministic finite state machine that accepts all of the strings in the first one, but with their letters in reverse order.
+We will use same the "edges" encoding from class, but we will make the start and accepting state explicit.
+For example, the regular expression r"a(?:bx|by)+c" might be encoded like this:

+          edges = { (1,'a') : [2],
+                    (2,'b') : [3,4],
+                    (3,'x') : [5],
+                    (4,'y') : [5],
+                    (5,'b') : [3,4],
+                    (5,'c') : [6],
+                    }

+          accepting = 6
+          start = 1

+For this problem we will restrict attention to non-deterministic finite state machines that have a single start state and a single accepting state.
+Similarly, we will not consider epsilon transitions.
+For the example above, since the original NFSM accepts "abxc", the NFSM you produce must accept "cxba".
+Similarly, since the original accepts "abxbyc", the NFSM you produce must accept "cybxba", and so on.
+Your procedure "reverse(edges,accepting,start)" should return a tuple (new_edges,new_accepting,new_start) that defines a new non-deterministic finite state machine that accepts every string in the language of the original ... reversed!
+Vague Hint: Draw a picture, and then draw all the arrows backwards.